 Once we had spotted the tiger, we thought it was wise to head to the resort.
-The excitement had ebbed and the heat was unbearable.
+The excitement had ebbed and the heat was oppressive.

 In the evening, we started for another safari; this time in the buffer area.
 We had heard that a mother tigress had been spotted with her four cubs.
 The buffer is nothing but almost uncharted jungle area close to Chandrapur highway and the villages.
-The Tadoba Andhari Reserve is spread in 625 sq kms but only 20% area is thrown open for the public.
-There are 5 villages inside the jungle which the forest department is trying to rehabilitate.
-Though there are no man-eating tigers, the village people frequently lose their live stock to the jungle animals.
+The Tadoba Andhari tiger Reserve is spread in 625 sq kms but only 20% area is thrown open to the public.
+There are 5 villages in the jungle which the forest department is trying to rehabilitate.
+Though there are no man-eating tigers, the village people frequently lose their livestock to the jungle animals.

 The four days flew by without a hitch and a glitch.
 No sickness and no boredom; only plain excitement and fun.

-After reading my article, if you feel like planning a trip to Tadoba Andhari Tiger Reserve, first do read my helpful tips:
+After reading my article, if you feel like planning a trip to Tadoba Tiger National Park, first do read my helpful tips:

-- Book your accommodation first.
+- I would recommend making Tadoba booking at a hotel well in advance, summer is a busy time for them and there aren’t many resorts in the area.
 I would recommend Irai Safari Retreat but Swasara is equally good though a little far.

 - Book a transport from Nagpur to your hotel.
 The hotel will help you with it.

-- Don’t rush to Tadoba as a last minute thing.
-To enter the reserve you need to get your permits weeks in advance.
+- Don’t rush to Tadoba National Park as a last minute thing.
+To enter the Tadoba tiger reserve you need to get your permits weeks in advance.
 Again, your hotel will help you make it.
 Though there is a buffer zone which has been thrown open to public recently and which doesn’t require a permit to enter, it’s not the same thing as the core jungle safari.

 - Durronto train doesn’t have a pantry.
-So don’t forget to pack some dinner.
+So carry dinner and snacks

 - Skincare tips.
 Carry a good sunscreen, sunglasses, hat/cap, cotton dupatta to cover your face and hands etc. The same goes for your child.